mason-bially/500locol-ecs/manuscript.md

 };
 ```

-For now we are avoiding the use of exceptions, and we instead return sentinal values.
+For now we are avoiding the use of exceptions, and we instead return sentinel values.
 Our `if constexpr` allows us to make decisions about how our component manager will be structured at compile time, setting up our virtual function to dispatch to the stream formatter if available.

-We now need one more helper method that we already for entities:
+We now need one more helper method that we already had for entities:

 ```c++
 class World {